findrakecil/findrakecil/README.md

 I am passionate about writing clean code, designing robust system architectures, and contributing to the open-source community.

-I wrote a [blog](https://findrakecil.dev/blog) about web development and Linux, particularly about Debian and GNOME desktop.
+I wrote a [blog](https://findrakecil.dev/blog) about Debian, web development, and personal notes.

 ## **Featured Projects**